MicrosoftDocs/azure-docs/articles/app-service/environment/migration-alternatives.md

 Scenario: An existing app running on an App Service Environment v1 or v2 and you need that app to run on an App Service Environment v3.

 For any migration method that doesn't use the [migration tool](migrate.md), you'll need to [create the App Service Environment v3](creation.md) and a new subnet using the method of your choice.
-There are feature differences between App Service Environment v1/v2 and v3 as well as [networking changes](networking.md) that will involve new (and an extra one for internet facing environments) IP addresses.
+There are [feature differences](overview.md#feature-differences) between App Service Environment v1/v2 and v3 as well as [networking changes](networking.md) that will involve new (and for internet facing environments, additional) IP addresses.
 You'll need to update any infrastructure that relies on these IPs.

 > [!WARNING]
 > Multiple App Service Environments can't exist in a single subnet.
 If you need to use your existing subnet for your new App Service Environment v3, you'll need to delete the existing App Service Environment before creating a new one.